Vlado Kasalo: Club career

-Kasalo retired in the same country at only 31, with second division's 1.
-FSV Mainz 05.
+Kasalo retired in the same country at only 31, with 2.
+Bundesliga's Mainz 05.

 International career

-His only cap for Yugoslavia came in a friendly against the Soviet Union, on 29 August 1987.
+Kasalo's only cap for Yugoslavia came in a friendly against the Soviet Union, on 29 August 1987.
 He added two for newly formed Croatia, in the 1990 friendly games against the United States, the nation's first, and Romania.
 Both unofficial, since Croatia was still part of Yugoslavia at the time.